vhscom/oathqr/README.md

 ## Motivation

-Stefan's original QR code generator contains several external requests meaning it cannot run offline.
-In addition, the original version relies on web fonts provided by Google which makes the application less accessible to users in Mainland China.
-I have addressed those problems in this version, which supports running offline and does not rely on Google for font display.
+Stefan's QR code generator contains several external requests meaning it cannot run offline.
+In addition, the jQuery version relies on web fonts provided by Google which makes the application less accessible to users in Mainland China and pings Google every time you load the page.
+I have addressed those concerns in this version, which runs offline and does not make any external requests.

 ## Differences

-Summary of differences from the original work:
+Summary of differences from the jQuery version:

 - Adds strict same-origin CSP via HTTP request headers.
 - Makes no external requests for dependencies.